jacobhumston/sxcu.api/web/guides/user-agent.md

 Setting your User Agent is very important, as this value is used to the set [User-Agent Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) on all requests made to the API.

+**This is done for you on the first request automatically, however using a custom User Agent is usually recommended.**

 **Important note:** The class `UserAgentClass` is not used by the request module internally and is only intended for type checking.
 Please use the exported variable `UserAgent` instead.

 Setting the User Agent is very straight forward.